turnerlabs/harbor-compose/README.md

 ### CI/CD

-The `deploy` command can be used to trigger a deployment of a new version of a Dqocker image.
+The `deploy` command can be used to trigger a deployment of a new version of a Docker image.
 This works from public build services (e.g.; Circle CI, Travis CI, etc.) by using the shipment build token specified using either the `BUILD_TOKEN` environment variable or the --token flag.

 #### Authentication